 --Totem: Rolling Thunder, a spirit of storms Brick & Bone: Kevin "Moxie" Moxley (Alpha), Jake Carter, Maddie Wishthound

 --Totem: Ebon-Eyed Magpie, a spirit of magpies The Cold River Hunters: Lucas King (Alpha)

 --Totem: River-at-Midnight, a spirit of cold The Temple Guard: Smiley (Alpha), Oleander, Lucy Carpenter, Lewis Carpenter, and the fetch Rebecca Lee

 --Totem: Shadow Cipher, a spirit of secrets Revelation: Cinder (Alpha and only remaining member)

---Totem: Incandescent Pain, a spirit of pain Atenka Holdings Lonon: Nicholas Kwaku Atenka (Nkosuohene), Jean-Pierre Musavaka, Samantha Akuba Danquah
+--Totem: Irongrass, a spirit of verbena Atenka Holdings Lonon: Nicholas Kwaku Atenka (Nkosuohene), Jean-Pierre Musavaka, Samantha Akuba Danquah

 --Totem: Grandfather Rabbit, a spirit of cunning prey The Border Reivers: Richard Sinclair (Responsible Adult, not actually a selkie), Katie Sinclair, Victor Barclay, Vicky Barclay